 Tips

-1. Keep them labeled as there are high chances of getting confused owing to their similar looks.
+1. Keep them labelled as there are high chances of getting confused owing to their similar looks.

 2. They both expire very fast.
 So, if you are not a regular baker or are baking after a long time then please check and ensure that they are not expired.